ThemeSurgeon/launchkey-php/README.md

 ## Process a callback request

 Callback requests allow you to process changes in state of an authorization request in an asynchronous fashion.
-By processing the query string data received by a POST call to the endpoint specified in the app configuration, this can be accomplished:
+By processing the post data received by the endpoint specified in the app configuration, this can be accomplished:

     ```php
-     $response = $client->auth()->handleCallback($_GET);
+     $response = $client->auth()->handleCallback($_POST);

      ```